BF-FrontEnd-class/agile-development-group1-loruki-rebild/planning/backlog.md

   - There is navigation bar.

-- [ ] As a user I can see description of the page and logo.
+- [ ] As a user I can see description of the page and an image of a document.

-  - There is description of the page and logo.
+  - There is description of the page and image of a document.

 - [ ] As a user I can see navigation bar.